Stack Choice Is a Security Choice

 → Supabase Postgres (update data)

-→ Stripe (create checkout)
+→ Stripe (create checkout session)

 → Redirect to Stripe Checkout